+We develop a real-time Wigner-functional lattice framework with positive Hartree-Gaussian initial sampling and introduce a connected-cluster survival criterion for extracting false-vacuum decay rates across the crossover from quantum fluctuations to thermal nucleation.
+At high temperatures, the connected-cluster rate agrees well with the Hartree-resummed thermal nucleation benchmark, while the commonly used global-survival criterion can give substantially smaller rates because of multi-seed dynamics and global averaging.
+At low temperatures, the connected-cluster and global-survival rates approach each other in the dilute-event regime, whereas the false-vacuum fraction observable can be contaminated by transient spatial conversion and kink-antikink reflection.
+Our results clarify how different real-time observables encode distinct aspects of metastable decay.

-The false vacuum decay (FVD) can occur through quantum tunneling at zero temperature~\cite{Coleman:1977py,Callan:1977pt} and/or thermal fluctuation in the early universe~\cite{Linde:1981zj}.
+{\it Introduction.---} False vacuum decay (FVD) can occur through quantum tunneling at zero temperature~\cite{Coleman:1977py,Callan:1977pt} and/or through thermal fluctuations in the early universe~\cite{Linde:1981zj}.
 Quantum tunneling is crucial for understanding the decay rate of the electroweak vacuum or the age of our universe~\cite{Chigusa:2017dux,Andreassen:2017rzq}.
-The foundational quantum field theory description of quantum tunneling was first established by Refs.~\cite{Coleman:1977py,Callan:1977pt}, and was later extended to finite-temperature scenarios to consider the thermal dynamical fluctuations~\cite{Linde:1981zj,Affleck:1980ac} based on the functional integration treatment of classically metastability problem~\cite{Langer:1967ax,Langer:1969bc}, which is of a lot similarity with the Kramer's escape rate from the potential in the field theory~\cite{Berera:2019uyp}.
-Thermal fluctuations can result in spherically symmetric, localized configurations, oscillons, that seed the false vacuum decay through vacuum bubble nucleation~\cite{Copeland:1995fq,Gleiser:1996jb,Gleiser:1993pt,Gleiser:2004iy,Gleiser:2007ts,Pirvu:2023plk}.
-Vacuum bubble dynamics in the first-order cosmological thermal phase transition can produce detectable gravitational waves at space-based interferometers (such as LISA~\cite{LISA:2017pwj}, TianQin~\cite{Luo:2025ewp} and Taiji~\cite{Bian:2025ifp,Ruan:2018tsw}), and further provides a chance to interpret the baryon asymmetry of the universe through electroweak baryogenesis~\cite{Cohen:1993nk,Morrissey:2012db,Trodden:1998ym}.
+The foundational quantum field theory description of quantum tunneling was established in Refs.~\cite{Coleman:1977py,Callan:1977pt}, and was later extended to finite-temperature scenarios to consider the thermal dynamical fluctuations~\cite{Linde:1981zj,Affleck:1980ac} based on the functional integral treatment of classical metastability~\cite{Langer:1967ax,Langer:1969bc},which is closely related to Kramers' escape rate theory in the field theory~\cite{Berera:2019uyp}.
+Thermal fluctuations can generate localized field configurations, including oscillons, which may seed the false vacuum decay through vacuum bubble nucleation~\cite{Copeland:1995fq,Gleiser:1996jb,Gleiser:1993pt,Gleiser:2004iy,Gleiser:2007ts,Pirvu:2023plk}.
+Vacuum bubble dynamics in the first-order cosmological thermal phase transition can generate primordial magnetic fields~\cite{Di:2025ncl,Di:2024gsl,Liu:2024mdo,Yang:2021uid,Di:2020kbw,Ahonen:1997wh,Stevens:2012zz,Zhang:2019vsb}, detectable gravitational waves at space-based interferometers (such as LISA~\cite{LISA:2017pwj}, TianQin~\cite{Luo:2025ewp} and Taiji~\cite{Bian:2025ifp,Ruan:2018tsw}), and provide a possible mechanism for explaining the baryon asymmetry of the universe through electroweak baryogenesis~\cite{Cohen:1993nk,Morrissey:2012db,Trodden:1998ym}.